imjoy-team/ImJoy/docs/docs/tutorial.md

 The tutorial consists of two plugins

 1. The **Python plugin** "Python to JS charts".
 Here you can select how many data points should be calculated and which JS library should be used for display.
-You can install this plugin with this link **ADD**.
+You can install this plugin with this [link](http://imjoy.io/#/app?plugin=oeway/ImJoy-Demo-Plugins:PythonToJScharts#nativePy&w=demo-JS-charts).
-2. The **window plugin** "JS charts".
+2. The **window plugin** "JScharts".
 Here the obtained data will be rendered as a line plot.
 Note that this plugin is automatically installed with the Python plugin from above.

 <img src="./asserts/imjoy-tutorial-python-to-js.png" width="800px"></img>